Signal Not Noise Brisbane

 We have several session formats you can choose from:

-• Keynote – 40 minutes – Shaping the day with inspiring ideas
+• Spotlight – 40 minutes – Shaping or ending the day with inspiring ideas

 • Talk – 25 minutes – Ideal for sharing stories, tips, and tricks people can take back to their work